jdcar/authoritycontrol/README.md

 1. Have an 042 in the MARC
 2. Have additional subfields, like $c, that help differentiate names
 3. Names with more than two names.
 Includes: Doe, John.
 Excludes: Doe, John P.
-I assume headings that include 1,2, and 3 to be correct.
+I assume headings that include 1,2, and 3 to be correct already.

-If you have questions to message or email jamie.carlstone@northwestern.edu
+If you have questions message or email jamie.carlstone@northwestern.edu